LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 ![create branch for version](img/create-branch.gif){width="600"}
 {align="center"}

-??? question "Is this necessary?
-(Click for the answer)"
-    You can live dangerously and just create the customization in the default branch.
-That works really well if a new version has just been released.
-But after a while, the `dev` branch may modify the file that you are interested in.
-This is the only way to ensure the code you are changing matches the version in the `LoopWorkspace` `repository` `branch` that you are building.

 ### Table of SHA-1

 This will be updated with each release.
 The versions for the `dev` branch are not reported here because they are frequently updated.
 If customizing dev, use the default branch for each Module and `sync` that branch if needed.